What Is Natural Gas and How To Trade It?

 To understand how natural Futures work, it is important to first comprehend how Futures contracts function, in general.

-In addition, it would be helpful to know the specifications of natural gas Futures contracts which are as such:
+In addition, it would be helpful to know the specifications of natural gas Futures contracts, which are as follows:

-To find out more about the specifications of a Futures contract, read our article on "Terminology and Symbols in Futures Trading."
+To learn more about a Futures contract's specifications, read our article on "Terminology and Symbols in Futures Trading."

 What Unit Is Natural Gas Traded In?